Madonna, Kylie, The Veronicas, Kacey Musgraves, Florrie & Taylor Swift… A Load of Singles: Reviewed!

 Think of Me

 In the last decade the Veronicas have chalked up roughly as many Ruby Rose – A Mail Online Original Dramas as they have cancelled albums, so what better subject for yet another attempted lead single than...
 Ruby Rose.
-Wait, I mean that sort of sincerely—it’s given us lines like “one of a kind, does she have one yet” and “I underestimated how complicated you are”, set to the kind of pulsing sonic backdrop that makes me think In My Blood might finally end up on an album this decade after all.
+Wait, I mean that sort of sincerely—it’s given us lines like “one of a kind, does she have one yet” and “I underestimated how complicated you are”, and set to the kind of pulsing sonic backdrop that makes me think In My Blood might finally end up on an album this decade after all.
 Do not quote me on that.

 “Hi, I’m Ross, and my interests include country music, alcohol, the moon, and moping about after dark.
 Wait, there’s a new track on the Brooks & Dunn reboot compilation that combines all such interests, with a dreamy folk-electro vibe straight off of Kacey Musgraves’ 2018 MASTERPIECE Golden Hour?
 I’m IN, goddammit.
 Who are Brooks & Dunn again?”